seleuco/xpectrum/src/IPhone/resources/readme.txt

 The Emulator also includes some slideshows showing the Ula+64 working (take a look at the c64 slideshow thanks to Tom Cat.
 It looks great), and some ula+64 palettes that you can load before a game to change its colours.

 also is included Ghost Castle game thanks to CodenameV

+FAQ
+---

+* Game don't load or fail loading: If you want to load a game in high compability mode, or just as original spectrum did, disable Fast & Flash & Edge loading.
+If you still have problems loading the game, remember to reset to 48k mode.
+* How I should load and play a game?: Usually select game pressing B, then X to begin load... in game, select joystick kempston if avalible.
+* How I fix permissions issues: reinstall, if not, use winscp and set permissions 0777 to iXpectrum and ROMs folders.
+Search in web for more detail.

 INSTALLING
 ----------